balancer/balancer-core/README.md

 ## Installing

-Most users will be interested in consuming ABI definitions for various Balancer contracts.
+Most users will want to consume the ABI definitions for `BFactory` and `BPool`.

-At the moment, the best way to use it is as a git submodule.
+At the moment, you can use the package as a git submodule.

 ```
 git submodule add https://github.com/balancer-labs/balancer-core